morris-lab/CellOracle/docs/index.rst

 Please look at `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.

+- 03/31/2024: We released celloracle version 0.18.0.
+Refactoring was done in the motif analysis to improve the stability of the function.
+Docker image was updated to the latest version of celloracle.
+From this version, we use python 3.10 in the docker image.

 - 03/19/2024: We released celloracle version 0.17.1.
 This update includes a bug fix, refactoring, and new test functions.
 Now we support Python 3.10.

 - 02/01/2024: We released celloracle version 0.16.0.
 Fixed a bug in the Systematic Simulation function to comply with the latest update of pandas.